 The most common adverse effect is drowsiness and insomnia.
 Some other common adverse effects of nadolol are as follows:

 Central Nervous System:

 Severe hypotension, bronchospasm, and allergic reactions are some of the rare but life-threatening adverse effects, often necessitating immediate emergency treatment.
-Nadolol should not be withdrawn abruptly [US BOX WARNING] as it can cause rebound tachycardia, hypotension and or ischemia.
+Clinicians should not withdraw nadolol abruptly [US BOX WARNING] as it can cause rebound tachycardia, hypotension, and or ischemia.
 It should be stopped gradually to avoid these complications.

 For managing hypertension during pregnancy, beta-blockers like labetalol is preferable to nadolol.

-Heart rate should be maintained above 55 bpm in patients taking nadolol.
+The clinical team should maintain the patient's heart rate above 55 bpm in patients taking nadolol.
 The heart rate specifically requires monitoring while escalating the dose, where it can cause further bradycardia, and while withdrawing the medications, where it can cause rebound tachycardia.

 The blood pressure should be maintained above 90 mmHg systolic, especially while escalating and withdrawing the medication.